Fairchild Channel F Videocarts: Videocart-3: Video Blackjack

-Videocart-4
+Videocart-4: Spitfire

-Videocart-4: Spitfire is a one-on-one aerial dogfighting Shooter game released by Fairchild in 1977.
-In addition to a two-player mode, the game allowed for one player to combat the CPU, which for the time was unique for a home console owing to the Channel F being the first home console with a CPU.
+Videocart-4: Spitfire is a one-on-one aerial dogfighting game released in April 1977 by Fairchild.
+The game uses a side-on perspective, where players pull back on the controller to ascend and push in on the controller to descend.
+In addition to a two-player mode, the game allows for one player to square off against a CPU, a unique feature for the time.
+If the player gets too far ahead in points, the CPU will become a more difficult opponent.
 Video magazine reviewed the game in 1978, scoring it a 6 out of 10 and describing it as "exciting" but noting that "sometimes it's hard to tell if your plane is flying upside down."
 The cartridge contains an Easter Egg displaying the programmers name (Michael K Glass), it's not possible to show it from an original cart as it lacks some of the needed functionality.

-Videocart-5
+Videocart-5: Space War

-Videocart-5: Space War is a Shoot 'em up released by Fairchild in 1977.
+Videocart-5: Space War is a competitive shoot 'em up released in April 1977 by Fairchild.
+Two players navigate space craft through an asteroid field attempting to shoot each other with lasers.
+Shooting and taking damage depletes energy which can be regenerated at star bases.
 Video magazine reviewed the game in 1978, scoring it a 9 out of 10 and describing it as "exciting" and "fast-moving" with "energetic sound effects".
 Video Games in 1983 unfavorably reviewed Space War, calling it perhaps "the most antiquated game of its type still on the market".
+Brett Weiss compared it to the 1962 mainframe game Spacewar! and Cinematronics' Space Wars.

-Videocart-6
+Videocart-6: Math Quiz I (Addition & Subtraction)

-Videocart-6: Math Quiz (Addition & Subtraction) is a Trivia/game Show video game released in 1977 by Fairchild.
+Videocart-6: Math Quiz I (Addition & Subtraction) is a math education tool released in May 1977 by Fairchild.
+Players are given a limited number of addition and subtraction problems to complete.
+The manual also suggests players use a pencil and paper to play hangman and solve mazes to supplement to problem solving.
 Video magazine reviewed the individual games in 1978, scoring Math Quiz - Addition and Math Quiz - Subtraction a 2 out of 10 each.
 The games were criticized for exceptionally poor controls and handling.
+Brett Weiss considered it to be "barebones".

-Videocart-7
+Videocart-7: Math Quiz II (Multiplication & Division)

-Videocart-7: Math Quiz (Multiplication & Division) is a trivia/game show video game released in 1977 by Fairchild.
+Videocart-7: Math Quiz (Multiplication & Division) is a math education tool released in August 1977 by Fairchild.
+It is similar to Videocart-6 but replaces addition and subtraction problems with multiplication and division.
+Brett Weiss complained that both cartridges didn't contain enough problems, but complimented how the game showed players how to get the right answers after getting a question wrong.